camunda/camunda-docs/howtos/documentation-guidelines.md

 ### Interactive API Explorer versions

-The instances associated with an interactive API explorer only contain one version.
+The instances associated with an interactive API Explorer only contain one version.
 Each of these instances live in the `/api/` root folder, in a folder named for the API.

 ## Sidebar navigation